 Acute bleeding is defined as bleeding of <3 days' duration, resulting in instability of vital signs, anaemia, and/or the need for blood transfusion 3.

 Chronic bleeding is defined as slow blood loss over a period of several days or longer, presenting with symptoms of occult faecal blood, intermittent melaena or scant hematochezia 3.

-LGIB usually is chronic and the bleeding ceases spontaneously (80%) 3.
+LGIB is usually chronic and the bleeding usually ceases spontaneously (80%) 3.

 Although LGIB can occur at any age, specific disease processes are distinctive for different age groups and familiarity with this can help tailor the diagnostic workup 2,6:

 - medications (e.g. NSAID, warfarin)

 - prior surgery

 - history of alcoholism or chronic liver disease

 - history of abdominal aortic aneurysm with or without surgical repair (causing an aortoenteric fistula)